AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 ### Configure nginx

-We recommend configuring nginx using the `nginx.conf.sample` configuration file provided in the installation directory and an nginx virtual host.
+We recommend configuring nginx using the `nginx.conf.sample` configuration file provided in the installation directory and nginx virtual host.

-These instructions assume you're using the Ubuntu default location for the nginx virtual host (e.g., `/etc/nginx/sites-available`) and Ubuntu default docroot (e.g., `/var/www/html`), however, you can change these locations to suit your environment.
+These instructions assume you're using the Ubuntu default location for the nginx virtual host (for example, `/etc/nginx/sites-available`) and Ubuntu default docroot (for example, `/var/www/html`), however, you can change these locations to suit your environment.

 1. Create a new virtual host for your site: